ParBLiSS/FastANI/README.md

 ========================================================================
 [![Apache 2.0 License](https://img.shields.io/badge/license-Apache%20v2.0-blue.svg)](LICENSE)

 FastANI is developed for fast alignment-free computation of whole-genome Average Nucleotide Identity (ANI).
-ANI is defined as mean nucleotide identity of orthologous gene pairs between two microbial genomes.
-FastANI supports both complete and draft genome assemblies.
-It follows a similar workflow as described by [Goris et al. 2007](http://www.ncbi.nlm.nih.gov/pubmed/17220447).
-However, it avoids expensive sequence alignments and uses [Mashmap](https://github.com/marbl/MashMap) as its MinHash based sequence mapping engine.
-Based on our experiments with complete and draft genomes, its accuracy is on par with [BLAST-based ANI solver](http://enve-omics.ce.gatech.edu/ani/) and achieves two to three orders of magnitude speedup.
+ANI is defined as mean nucleotide identity of orthologous gene pairs shared between two microbial genomes.
+FastANI supports pairwise comparison of both complete and draft genome assemblies.
+Its underlying procedure follows a similar workflow as described by [Goris et al. 2007](http://www.ncbi.nlm.nih.gov/pubmed/17220447).
+However, it avoids expensive sequence alignments and uses [Mashmap](https://github.com/marbl/MashMap) as its MinHash based sequence mapping engine to compute the orthologous mappings and alignment identity estimates.
+Based on our experiments with complete and draft genomes, its accuracy is on par with [BLAST-based ANI solver](http://enve-omics.ce.gatech.edu/ani/) and it achieves two to three orders of magnitude speedup.
 Therefore, it is useful for pairwise ANI computation of large number of genome pairs.
-Detailed results and comparisons with existing methods are described in our paper.
+More details about its speed, accuracy and potential applications are described here: "[High-throughput ANI Analysis of 90K Prokaryotic Genomes Reveals Clear Species Boundaries](https://doi.org/10.1101/225342)".

 ### Download and Compile

 Clone the software from Github and follow [`INSTALL.txt`](INSTALL.txt) to compile the code.
+There is also an option to download dependency-free binary for Linux or OSX through the [latest release](https://github.com/ParBliSS/FastANI/releases).

 ### Usage Summary